Online Core Value Therapy (1-day) eWorkshop

-This is an eWorkshop that has been adapted from face-to-face into an online format that is still interactive and group focused.
-You will require your own
+This is a one-day eWorkshop that has been adapted from face-to-face into an online format that is still interactive and group focused.
+You will require

 Many people describe their experience with emotions like internal thoughts and emotions that often produces mental-ill health.
 These negative consequences

 are often blamed on others and are very rarely owned by clients.
 To encourage a deeper sense of self-discovery for clients the ‘Core Value Therapy’